5 Steps to Banishing Invoicing Stress Forever

 You need to see yourself as someone who is providing a valuable service to your client.
 You are not an employee of that business, you are an equal, a business owner, and a professional who is helping within the scope of the business.

 This mindset shift allows you to better respect your time, your profession, and creates a balanced and positive working relationship.
 Your clients will respect you more, and you’ll feel better about yourself and your invoicing.
+This is probably the key to banishing invoicing stress – if you have no regard for yourself, will others?
+Once you hold yourself as valuable, it is easier for others to see that value for themselves.

 4. Treat Others with Respect